Classes

 -

-Elementary II optional: Bloch Tensus Demi Pointe Shoe Pink (ribbons and elastics sewn in)
+Elementary II optional: Bloch Tensus Demi Pointe Shoe Pink (students are responsible for sewing ribbons and elastics)

 For Boys